 The German job market is divided into qualified labor and highly qualified labor, which means people with vocational training and people with a university degree.

 There are some academic occupations with a particularly high demand amount companies.
 However, the biggest part of free job positions on the market is reserved for skilled trade professionals (around 70%).

 Below you can see the most demanded specialists with a high degree in Germany.

-Specialists of the IT sector have been in demand for a long time.
+Specialists in the IT sector have been in demand for a long time.
 Accordingly to the survey, there are around 124,000 open jobs for IT professionals in Germany.
-In 2018 alone around 42,000 new jobs were created in the IT sector.
+In 2018 alone, around 42,000 new jobs were created in the IT sector.

-This demand is relevant not only for programmers or software developers but also for computer scientists experts.
-All industries and businesses, whether automotive manufacturers or law firms need at least one tech-savvy person.
+This demand is relevant not only for programmers or software developers but also for computer science experts.
+All industries and businesses, whether automotive manufacturers or law firms, need at least one tech-savvy person.

 IT consultants and analysts also belong to the IT specialists, which are in high demand in Germany.
 The biggest advantage for expats in this category is the opportunity to get a job without any German skills.

 Because this job doesn’t require a large amount of communication, you can start your career just with knowledge of English.
 This relates to many IT jobs in Germany.